muzankib/acl/specification.md

 4. Bidder submits Asset URI and bid in ETH to ACL

 ### Accept Journey
-1. Owner is notified of bid by third-party who receives tokens for relaying messages that result in successful sales
+1. Owner is notified of bid by third-party
 2. Owner reviews and accepts bid
 3. Owner proves ownership
 4. Owner mints Asset token and transfers it to winning bidder